 - Are in good academic standing at an accredited college or university.

 - Have completed at least one year of college-level coursework at the time of application and preferably two years for IHP/Comparative programs.
-(Exceptions: only one semester of college coursework is required for summer programs and the France: Language, Community, and Social Change semester program.)
+(Exceptions: only one semester of college coursework is required for summer programs.)

 - Have a cumulative grade point average of 2.5 or higher

 - Meet stated prerequisites for the programs to which they are applying.
 Prerequisite information is available on program-specific web pages and in the SIT Study Abroad course catalog.

 The admissions committee strives to select students who will be the best possible match for a program.
 All applicants should submit strong academic references and demonstrate a consistent academic record, clear motivation to study abroad, solid reasoning for their program choice, and an understanding of the program model.

 Students are encouraged to meet with their college or university study abroad advisors, academic advisors, and faculty to assist in program selection and preparation.